 How to compare low cash advance credit cards

-- Interest rates.
-Remember that the standard variable cash advance rate may not be the same as the purchase rate, so it is important to look at both.
+Interest rates.
+Remember that the standard variable cash advance rate may not be the same as the purchase rate, so it is essential to look at both.

-- Annual fee.
+Annual fee.
 Credit card annual fees can range from $20 to $400 or more.
-When considering this cost, weigh up the features of the card and consider whether they will offset the annual fee so you can choose a product that is affordable for you.
+When considering this cost, weigh up the card’s features and consider whether they offset the annual fee so you can choose a product that is affordable for you.

-- International transaction fee.
-Most credit cards charge a fee of 2to 4% for transactions made in a foreign currency.
-If you plan on using a low cash advance rate credit card for transactions overseas or online (such as foreign ATM withdrawals or Internet gambling), make sure you also consider this fee and how it could impact on the overall cost of a cash advance.
+International transaction fee.
+Most credit cards charge a fee of 2 to 4% for transactions made in a foreign currency.
+If you plan to use a low cash advance rate credit card for transactions overseas or online (such as foreign ATM withdrawals or Internet gambling), make sure you also consider this fee and how it could impact the overall cost of a cash advance.

 Using a credit card for a cash advance is not at the top of most people’s list as it is relatively expensive, but there are instances when you may have no other option.
-If you end up getting a cash advance using your credit card, consider the following:
+If you end up getting a cash advance using your credit card, make sure you consider the following:

-- Make a payment as soon as possible.
+Make a payment as soon as possible.
 While credit card interest is charged monthly, it is actually calculated daily.
-This means each day you carry a balance from a cash advance, you will be paying a little bit more for the privilege.
-However, by making payments before your statement is due, you can reduce the overall cost of a cash advance.
-You can do this any time by transferring money from your everyday bank account, or by logging into your credit card’s Internet banking facility and reviewing the payment options available.
-This will also help you keep track of the balance.
+Each day you carry a balance from a cash advance, you pay a little bit more for the privilege.
+However, by making payments before your statement is due, you can reduce the overall cost of the cash advance.
+You can do this any time by transferring money from your everyday bank account, or by logging into your credit card’s Internet banking facility and reviewing the available payment options.
+This also helps you keep track of the balance.

 How do I apply for a low cash advance credit card?

-Applying for a low cash advance rate card is simple and can be completed online in around 10to15 minutes.
-After comparing cards and choosing one that suits your needs, just click the “Go to Site” button.
-Before that, make sure you meet the eligibility requirements for the card.
-These can vary from card to card, but generally include the following criteria:
+Applying for a low cash advance rate card is simple and can be completed online in around 10 to 15 minutes.
+Make sure you meet the eligibility requirements for the card; these can vary from card to card, but typically include the following criteria:

-- You must be a permanent resident of New Zealand, a New Zealand citizen or meet the temporary resident requirements
+You must be a citizen or permanent resident of New Zealand, or meet the temporary resident requirements

 If you meet the application requirements, you can begin your application.
 Have the following documents and details ready to speed up the process:

-- Details about your income, expenditures, assets and liabilities
+Details about your income, expenditure, assets and liabilities